 There was an established staff team in place at the service.
 They had undertaken Covid-19 training and told us that this had helped them have confidence in their role.
-They had familiarised themselves with the procedures outlined in the the risk assessment which supported safe practice.
-Staff evaluated training they had attended and were able to feedback how it had been implemented into practice.
+They had familiarised themselves with the procedures outlined in the trisk assessment which supported safe practice.
 We therefore saw that staff socially distanced well, wore face masks when needed and carried out enhanced cleaning, all of which reduced the risk of transmission.
 We advised that face coverings should be stored in a washable, sealed bag when not in use and this was implemented quickly.